konstantingoretzki/AntergosPrime/README.md

 If you can not switch GPUs you have to let your Nvidia-GPU activated the whole time, so that you can use the HDMI-output and do graphical stuff like Gaming.

 **Bumblebee**

 With Bumblebee you can only use the tool "intel-virtual-output", if your HDMI-output is hardwired to the Nvidia-GPU, however it works rather bad and has bad performance (especially if you want to game on a second screen).
 More Information to intel-virtual-output and Bumblebee can be found [here](https://github.com/Bumblebee-Project/Bumblebee/wiki/Multi-monitor-setup).

 **nvidia-xrun**

-There are solutions like nvidia-xrun
+There are solutions like nvidia-xrun, the problem with nvidia-xrun is that you have to switch to an unused TTY and also Steam does not work.
+You can found more information about nvidia-xrun [here](https://github.com/Witko/nvidia-xrun).

 ## Installation